Easy Edges

 Easy Edges is the name given to a series of furniture designs by Frank Gehry from 1969 to 1973.
 These early designs were partially responsible for Gehry's rise to public recognition in the early 1970s.
-After discovering that corrugated cardboard layered enough times in alternate directions builds strength into the piece and make it suitable for the everyday use, Gehry created a series of pieces of furniture such as the "Easy Edges Wiggle Side Chair" that take advantage of the versatility of cardboard as a medium.
+After discovering that corrugated cardboard layered enough times in alternate directions builds strength into the piece and makes it suitable for everyday use, Gehry created a series of pieces of furniture, such as the "Easy Edges Wiggle Side Chair", that take advantage of the versatility of cardboard as a medium.